Behaviour

 Policy statement

-We believe that children flourish best when their personal, social and emotional needs are understood, supported and met and where there are clear, fair and developmentally appropriate expectations for their behaviour.
+We believe that children flourish best when their personal, social and emotional needs are understood, supported and met and where there are clear, fair and developmentally appropriate expectations for their behaviour and interactions.
+We aim to help them develop pro-social feelings that in turn will develop into pro-social behaviours.

-We aim to promote an atmosphere in which children develop self-esteem, self-discipline and mutual respect.
+We aim to promote an atmosphere in which children develop self-esteem, empathy, self-regulation, mutual respect learn to understand their emotions.

 We appoint a member of staff as behaviour coordinator to oversee and advise on the team’s responses to challenging behaviour.